-A Strategy Map with its three strategic themes and WIGs is linked to the Mission and Vision of your company.
-Completing the maps assists in obtaining clarity about the selection and development of the three strategic themes and three WIGs.
+A Strategy Map with its strategic themes and WIGs is linked to the Mission and Vision of your company.
+Completing the maps assists in obtaining clarity about the selection and development of the strategic themes and their WIGs.

 The maps are most useful.
 They can be as simple or as sophisticated as you would like them to be.

 In due course expand and deepen each strategy map.
 The first map is developed immediately.
-As soon as the client is ready, and against insights gained by my client, I facilitate the development of a comprehensive Annual Strategy Map and a comprehensive Annual Balanced Scorecard.
+As soon as the client is ready, and against insights gained by my client, I facilitate the development of a comprehensive Annual Balanced Scorecard and thereafterof a Strategy Map.

-ABPLAN usually firstly assists a client in creating a Blue Ocean Strategy Canvas as this excercise benefits the development of a comprehensive Balanced Scorecard and of a BSC Strategy Map.
+ABPLAN often assists a client in creating a Blue Ocean Strategy Canvas as this excercise benefits the development of a comprehensive Balanced Scorecard and of a BSC Strategy Map.

 Now go to Balanced Scorecard, as the Blue Ocean Strategy Canvas is translated into a Balanced Scorecard (BSC) and a supporting BSC Strategy Map.

 Last modified: 16-03-2015

 “Albert achieved excellent interaction, provided prompt feedback after each session, and showed a personal interest in the performance and success of our company.